galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 {: .hands_on}

-## Upload exon locations
+## Locating Exons

-We are now ready to perform our analysis, but first we need to get some data into our history.
-You can upload files from your computer, but Galaxy can also fetch data directly from external sources.
-We will now import a list of all the exon locations on chromosome 22 directly from the UCSC table browser.
+First we need to get some data into our history.
+You can upload files from your computer, or Galaxy can also fetch data directly from external sources.
+We know UCSC has exon locations for humans and we can use Galaxy to import the data for chromosome 22, directly from the UCSC table browser.

 > ### {% icon hands_on %} Hands-on: Data upload from UCSC
 >